 Two fascinating things happened during this two-day immersion of book and film:

 - It rekindled my lifelong interest in time travel

-- It rekindled my admiration of Christopher Reeve (may his soul fly free), and what he brought to the role coming immediately off of Superman.
+- It rekindled my admiration of Christopher Reeve, and what he brought to the role coming immediately off of Superman.

 Christopher Reeve portrays Richard flawlessly.
 I found myself conducting a sort of character study of 'Richard', noting the changes he goes through after just the first sight of the photograph of Elise.
 These changes are subtle, yet significant, and differ slightly from those in the book.
 The sincerity with which Christopher plays Richard is so genuine, so believable, and very touching.
 The same can absolutely be said for Jane Seymour, as Elise.
 No one else could have played her so beautifully, and a lot has to be said for she and Christopher's chemistry--one that would last many years after the film.
 She has named one of her sons after him.

 So for those who are rolling their eyes, scoffing at this 'gushy love story', let me enlighten you to a few things.
 It was a string of men who believed in this story so much and got it made into film.
 Everyone who worked on the film did so for less pay than they were accustomed to getting, for sheer love of the project.
 In fact, the music, which was so essential to the story line, was done by John Barry (Goldfinger, Midnight Cowboy, Dances with Wolves just to name a few) as a favor to Jane, his dear friend.
 A testament to the power of this 'gushy love story' had over many people.